Thanks to the Maine Office of Tourism for supporting our efforts to spread the word about Maine’s breweries.

-There’s a lot of conflicting info out there about the number of breweries in Maine, so we wanted to set the record straight.
-As of April 17, 2018 Maine is home to 117 active, licensed breweries, representing 98 unique brands.
-(A few breweries hold multiple licenses/ have multiple locations – see below).
+There’s a lot of conflicting information out there about the number of breweries in Maine, so we wanted to set the record straight.
+As of April 17, 2018, Maine is home to 117 active, licensed breweries, representing 98 unique brands.
+A few breweries hold multiple licenses/ have multiple locations.
+See below.

 Q: How does the Guild count the number of breweries in Maine?